lulunac27a/tip-calculator-javascript/README.md

 1. Clone the repository.
 2. Open index.html on your browser.
-3. Enter input values and that's it.
+3. Enter input values, click the Calculate button and that's it.